Updated on 4/13/2022

 If someone isn’t familiar with panic attack symptoms, they might be challenging to recognize.
 In fact, many people think they’re experiencing a heart attack when a panic attack comes on.

-“Although both may cause dizziness, increased heart rate and palpitations, shortness of breath, or nausea, the time that the symptoms are experienced is not the same.
+“Although both may cause dizziness, increased heart rate and palpitations, shortness of breath, or nausea, the time that the panic symptoms are experienced is not the same.
 Unexpected panic attacks may last from a few seconds to maybe 10-15 minutes.
-An extreme anxiety attack may last from a few minutes to several days,” states Cynthia Catchings, LCSW-S, LCSW-C, CMHIMP, EMDR
+An extreme anxiety attack may last from a few minutes to several days.”Talkspace therapist Cynthia V. Catchings, LCSW-S

 The onset of both conditions can be a determining factor on which you might be experiencing.